-Alternative 1 (No Action) would result in no increase in administrative burden on NMFS and Preferred CMP federally permitted headboats as they would be required to submit electronic records to the SRD at a higher frequency.
+Alternative 1 (No Action) would result in no increase in administrative burden on NMFS as this is the status quo of how data are currently collected.
+Alternatives 2, 3, and Preferred Alternative 4 would increase the administrative burden on NMFS, and to reef fish and CMP federally permitted headboats as they would be required to submit electronic records to the SRD at a higher frequency.
 There is currently no application to accept this information, so a system would also have to be developed.
 In order of administrative impacts to the agency, Preferred Alternative 4 would have the highest administrative impact with trip level reporting, then Alternative 3 with daily reporting and Alternative 2 with mandatory weekly reporting.
 Alternative 1, the status quo alternative would result in no increase in administrative burden on vessel owners.